hesreallyhim/track-and-ignore-repo/README.md

 ## What's this for, then?

-For developers who (a) are working on a repository and are pushing code to a public GitHub repo, (b) have a set of files, folders, or resources, that they do _NOT_ wish to share publicly, but (c) still want to maintain version control over that private, or "INTERNAL" directory.
+For developers who (a) are working on a repository and are pushing code to a public GitHub repo, (b) have a set of files, folders, or resources, that they do _NOT_ wish to share publicly, but (c) still want to maintain version control over that private, or internal, directory.
 (Therefore, _merely_ git-ignoring that directory does not serve their needs.)

 ## Example use case - OK, will that help?